Go to main content

 How to encourage participation in student events?

-Attracting students to campus events is a challenge for many higher education establishments.
-However, participation in student life is crucial to promote the integration, feeling of belonging and the development of students.
-This guide offers concrete strategies to understand the brakes on engagement, design attractive events and promote them to students.
-By relying on the involvement of the students themselves and by facilitating their participation, the establishments can energize the life of campus and make student events of unifying and memorable moments.
+Attracting students to campus events is a challenge for many higher education institutions.
+Yet, participation in student life is crucial for fostering integration, a sense of belonging, and student well-being.
+This guide offers concrete strategies for understanding the barriers to engagement, designing attractive events, and effectively promoting them to students.
+By leveraging student involvement and facilitating their participation, institutions can revitalize campus life and transform student events into unifying and memorable experiences.

 Summary :

-1. Understand the motivations and needs of students
+1. Understanding the motivations and needs of students

 3. Effectively promote events

-Online surveys are an excellent tool for quickly getting the advice of a large number of students.
-Offer short and targeted questionnaires relating to specific aspects of student life such as courses, activities, services.
-Use a user -friendly tool and share the link largely to maximize the response rate.
+Online surveys are an excellent tool for quickly gathering feedback from a large number of students.
+Offer short, targeted questionnaires focusing on specific aspects of student life, such as courses, activities, and services.
+Use a user-friendly tool and share the link widely to maximize response rates.

-To go further, organize individual or small groups with a representative panel of students.
-This will allow you to dig certain subjects, to better understand their feelings and to collect detailed improvement suggestions.
-Be sure to put participants in confidence and take note their comments.
+To delve deeper, organize individual or small group interviews with a representative panel of students.
+This will allow you to explore certain topics in more depth, better understand their feelings, and gather detailed suggestions for improvement.
+Be sure to put participants at ease and carefully note their comments.

-Despite the recognized importance of student engagement in campus life, many obstacles can slow down their participation in the events offered.
-Lack of time is often quoted as one of the main brakes.
-Between courses, revisions, internships and student jobs, it can be difficult for students to find time to devote to extra-university activities.
+Despite the acknowledged importance of student engagement in campus life, numerous obstacles can hinder their participation in events.
+Lack of time is often cited as one of the main obstacles.
+Between classes, exams, internships, and part-time jobs, it can be difficult for students to find time for extracurricular activities.

-Lack of information and communication on organized events can also discourage certain students.
-If they are not aware of the opportunities offered or if they find it difficult to find the practical details, they will be less inclined to participate.
-In addition, some students may have the impression that the proposed activities do not correspond to them, for lack of interest in themes or for fear of not feeling there in their place.
+A lack of information and communication about organized events can also discourage some students.
+If they are unaware of the opportunities available or have difficulty finding practical details, they will be less inclined to participate.
+Furthermore, some students may feel that the proposed activities are not a good fit for them, either due to a lack of interest in the topics or a fear of not feeling comfortable.

-To overcome these obstacles, it is essential to take into account the constraints of students when planning events.
-Varying the schedules and formats can allow as many of them to take part in it.
-Multicanal, targeted and sufficiently upstream communication is also crucial.
-Finally, by involving students in the choice and organization of activities, we make sure to best meet their expectations and to arouse their membership.
+To overcome these obstacles, it is essential to consider students' constraints when planning events.
+Varying schedules and formats allows as many students as possible to participate.
+Targeted, multi-channel communication, launched well in advance, is also crucial.
+Finally, by involving students in the selection and organization of activities, we ensure that we best meet their expectations and foster their engagement.

 Choose relevant themes

-Selecting subjects that will actually arouse the interest of students is essential to guarantee their active participation in events.
-To achieve this, you must above all put yourself in their place and understand their expectations and their centers of interest.
+Selecting topics that will genuinely interest students is essential to ensuring their active participation in events.
+To achieve this, it is crucial to put oneself in their shoes and understand their expectations and interests.

-By crossing these different sources of information, we can define a short-list of relevant subjects.
-It is then necessary to prioritize them according to their potential to generate engagement: an original and unifying theme will have more impact than an overly pointed or divisive subject.
+By combining these different sources of information, we can define a shortlist of relevant topics.
+These must then be prioritized according to their potential to generate engagement: an original and unifying theme will have more impact than a topic that is too niche or divisive.

-The goal is to find the right balance between students' expectations and the messages that the establishment wishes to pass.
-Themes related to their journeys but tackled from a new and stimulating angle are likely to hit the bull's eye.
+The goal is to find the right balance between students' expectations and the messages the institution wants to convey.
+Themes related to their studies but approached from a fresh and engaging perspective are much more likely to resonate.

-Here are some ideas for original and interactive events for stimulating students' participation:
+Here are some ideas for original and interactive event formats to stimulate student participation:

-1. The Escape Games: Create immersive scenarios where students must solve puzzles in a team to escape from a room or unlock a mystery.
-Take inspiration from the history or particularities of your establishment to design the intrigue.
+1. Escape games: Create immersive scenarios where students must solve puzzles as a team to escape a room or unlock a mystery.
+Draw inspiration from your institution's history or unique features to design the plot.

-2. The challenges or competitions: launch creative, sporting or intellectual challenges that encourage students to surpass themselves individually or by teams.
-Place a point system and reward the winners with attractive prices.
+2. Challenges or competitions: Launch creative, sporting, or intellectual challenges that encourage students to excel individually or in teams.
+Implement a points system and reward the winners with attractive prizes.

-3. Participatory workshops: offer practical workshops where students can learn new skills in a fun way, such as photo, programming, improvisation theater, etc. Call on workers passionate to animate these sessions.
+3. Participatory workshops: Offer hands-on workshops where students can learn new skills in a fun way, such as photography, programming, improvisational theatre, etc. Invite passionate instructors to lead these sessions.

-4. Simulations and role playing: Imagine realistic scenarios where students take on different roles to solve a problem or debate a topical subject.
-This promotes empathy and develops critical mind.
+4. Simulations and role-playing: Imagine realistic scenarios where students take on different roles to solve a problem or debate a current event.
+This fosters empathy and develops critical thinking.

-5. Experienced events: Create immersive routes that use senses and emotions, using virtual reality, sets, sound atmospheres.
-Dive for example participants in a futuristic universe or a historical era.
+5. Experiential events: Create immersive experiences that engage the senses and emotions, using virtual reality, sets, and soundscapes.
+For example, immerse participants in a futuristic world or a historical period.

-6. Hybrid formats: Combine face -to -face and online activities to allow everyone to participate according to their possibilities.
-Retransmit certain parts of the live event and provide interactions via an application or a social network.
+6. Hybrid formats: Combine in-person and online activities to allow everyone to participate according to their abilities.
+Broadcast parts of the event live and plan for interactions via an app or social network.

-These unusual and participative formats will arouse the curiosity of students and will encourage them to engage more in the life of the campus.
-Do not hesitate to be creative and experiment with new formulas to surprise and involve your audience!
+These unusual and participatory formats will spark students' curiosity and encourage them to become more involved in campus life.
+Don't hesitate to be creative and experiment with new approaches to surprise and engage your audience!

 Involve students in the organization

-Involve students in the design of events has many advantages:
+Involving students in event design has many advantages:

-1. This makes it possible to offer activities that really correspond to their interests and expectations, thus guaranteeing their membership.
+1. This allows us to offer activities that truly correspond to their interests and expectations, thus guaranteeing their participation.

-2. Students develop valuable project management skills, teamwork and creativity.
+2. Students develop valuable skills in project management, teamwork, and creativity.

-3. Their involvement strengthens their feeling of belonging to the student community and their attachment to the establishment.
+3. Their involvement strengthens their sense of belonging to the student community and their attachment to the institution.

-Confiding responsibilities to students in the organization is therefore an effective lever to boost participation, while contributing to their personal development.
+Giving students responsibilities within the organization is therefore an effective way to boost participation, while also contributing to their personal development.

 Effectively promote events